 Since Lumineers® can be fabricated as thin as .2mm in thickness, the above findings seem to confirm that placing them using a "no drilling" technique can produce acceptable results.

 The potential for problems comes into play when this technique is used when ideal pre-treatment conditions do not exist.
 This would include placing ultra-thins as a way of creating "instant orthodontics" (see example below), especially with cases involving protruded or severely crowded or rotated teeth.

 This seems to justify (rationalize) the placement of no-prep veneers, even in situations where the resulting contours of the teeth will be less than ideal.
-However, one must realize that doing so commits them to performing satisfactory home care, every day, for the rest of their life.
-(How many of us do that?)
+However, one must realize that doing so commits them to performing satisfactory oral home care, every day, for the rest of their life.
+(How many people do that?)

 Our first graphic illustrates how the veneers, while ultra-thin in some areas, will need to be relatively thick in others.

-That's the crux of the problem.
-With a no-prep approach the veneers alone make up the needed thickness variations.
-And this is the type of situation that can easily result in bulky or over-contoured teeth.
+That's the crux of the problem we've been discussing.
+With a no-tooth preparation approach the veneers alone make up the needed thickness variations.
+And as you can see, using this method can easily result in bulky or over-contoured teeth.